 If you are missing some important messages, then check your rules and blocked contacts in your Mail.
 The rules may send your messages to a different mailbox, and the block option will stop the messages from a particular person or group.

-Delete the emails from the “Delete” and “Spam” folder.
-Also, delete the unwanted emails to free up your storage space on Mac.
+- Delete the emails from the “Delete” and “Spam” folder.
+Also, delete unwanted emails to free up your storage space on your Mac.
 It will provide space for incoming messages.

 If the problem persists after following these steps, then proceed to rebuild your mailbox.